 In the recent past, many ambitious projects have been announced by the Indian government and for all those projects, the eyes are on the CE segment which can help in completing these projects.
 These projects include highway development program, Smart Cities Mission, Bharatmala Pariyojana, Sagarmala Programme for modernisation of ports, increasing connectivity and port linked industrial hubs, airport development and upgradation program, Jal Marg Vikas, Atal Mission for Rejuvenation and Urban Transformation (AMRUT), Housing for All and Diamond Quadrilateral for high-speed railways, river linkages and bullet trains.
 Even the rural infrastructure development has picked up the pace in the country.

 Thus, time has come when the CE industry has to think more proactively followed by sure-short actions to meet the growing demand of the future as the country marches ahead to become a global leader by 2020.
-The CE manufacturers need to come up with innovative solutions like remote access devices, automatic controls to manoeuvre machines, more efficient (Tier III) engines, cabin air-conditioning etc. The CE manufacturers need to make equipment which are in compliance with the new as well as the future norms.
+The Construction Equipment manufacturers need to come up with innovative solutions like remote access devices, automatic controls to manoeuvre machines, more efficient (Tier III) engines, cabin air-conditioning etc. The CE manufacturers need to make equipment which are in compliance with the new as well as the future norms.
 Well, here MCE’s contribution should be surely noted.
 Its Mahindra EarthMaster backhoe loaders

 In a nutshell